EarToEarOak/ESP8266-Monitor/readme.md

 # ESP8266 Monitor #

-Broadcasts the current state of an ESP8266 and DS18b20 temperature monitor, whilst keeping current draw to a minimum - ideal for battery powered projects.
+Broadcasts the current state of an ESP8266 and DS18b20 temperature monitor, using deep sleep mode to keep current draw to a minimum - ideal for battery powered projects.

+Measurements are broadcast as JSON data to the local network over UDP.

 https://eartoearoak.com/software/esp8266_monitor